uccser/cs-field-guide/csfieldguide/chapters/content/en/big-data/sections/the-three-vs.md

 Volume refers to the quantity of data.
 Your phone might have about 64GB of storage space and it takes a long time for the typical smartphone user to run out of space.
-A laptop might have 256GB of storage space, and some users will never get close to using all that space.
+A laptop might have 1TB of storage space, and some users will never get close to using all that space.
-It wasn't long ago that running out of space was a common problem for users, but advances in engineering of transistor density have continued at a steady pace: doubling the capacity of a single computer's integrated circuit every two years ([Moore's Law](https://en.wikipedia.org/wiki/Moore%27s_law)), so if you're reading this several years after it was written 256GB might sound quite small!
+It wasn't long ago that running out of space was a common problem for users, but advances in engineering of transistor density have continued at a steady pace: doubling the capacity of a single computer's integrated circuit every two years ([Moore's Law](https://en.wikipedia.org/wiki/Moore%27s_law)), so if you're reading this several years after it was written 1TB might sound quite small!

 So how big does data have to be to be considered big?
-Well, it usually starts in the terabytes, then petabytes, then exabytes, and so on… Big Data is so big that simply storing it is an issue in itself; a single computer cannot store the amount of data on its own and multiple computers must be used.
+Well, it usually starts in the terabytes, then petabytes, then exabytes, and so on… Big Data is so big that simply storing it is an issue in itself; a single computer cannot store the amount of data on its own, and multiple computers must be used.

 ## Velocity